nathan-netizenn/nathan-phase--1-project/README.md

 * Open the folder location on terminal and use the following command to run app:

 ## How To Run It
->  $ pip install -r requirements.txt
-To install all requirements

-> $ python3 manage.py runserver
+>
-Then run server with the above command

 *****
 ## Live Link
-Or you can access the web application directly via this [LINK.](link.com/)

 *****
 ## Dependencies
-- Package Name
+- Canvas
-- Package Name
+- W3schools
-- Package Name
+- Code academy
-- Package Name
+-
 *****
 ## Technologies Used
 1. db json